-Manipulation of total alkalinity has often been used to investigated the physiological response to changes in the carbonate chemistry (e.g. Swift and Taylor, 1966).
-Marubini and Thake (1999) used bicarbonate additions to test the hypothesis that the supply of DIC in seawater limits coral calcification.
+Manipulation of total alkalinity has often been used to investigate the physiological response to changes in the carbonate chemistry (e.g. Swift and Taylor, 1966).
+Marubini and Thake (1999) used bicarbonate additions to test the hypothesis that the supply of DIC limits coral calcification.
 Langdon et al. (2000) used this approach in the Biosphere 2 coral reef mesocosm.
-They used additions NaHCO3 and Na2CO3 to increase the CaCO3 saturation state.
+They added NaHCO3 and Na2CO3 to increase the CaCO3 saturation state.
 Since the experiment lasted several months, additions of CaCl2 were used to restore a normal Ca2+ concentration.
-The manipulations of the CaCl2 concentration is described in Sect.
+The manipulations of the Ca2+ concentration is described in Sect.
 3.6.

-15 3.4 Addition of strong acids and bases
+3.4 Addition of strong acids and bases

-The carbonate chemistry can be manipulated by addition a strong acid or a strong base, such as HCI and NaOH, which dissociate fully in seawater.
-The addition of a strong acid or base in a system closed to the atmosphere does not alter the concentration of dissolved inorganic carbon (DIC) but modifies total alkalinity (TA).
-TA decreases following addition of acid and increases following addition of a base.
+The carbonate chemistry can be manipulated by addition of a strong acid or a strong base, such as HCl and NaOH, which completely dissociate in seawater.
+Adding of a strong acid or base to a system closed to the atmosphere does not alter the concentration of dissolved inorganic carbon but modifies total alkalinity.
+TA decreases when adding an acid and increases after addition of a base.

 The change of total alkalinity after addition of a strong acid or base in a system open to the atmosphere is identical to that described above for a closed system.
-However, the concentration of DIC is modified through CO_2 exchange at the air-water interface in order to equilibrate the partial pressure of CO_2 in the atmosphere and seawater.
+However, the concentration of DIC is modified through CO2 exchange at the air-water interface because the partial pressures of CO2 in the atmosphere and seawater equilibrate.

-25 The seacarb function ppH calculates the changes in the carbonate chemistry during pH manipulations.
-The change in salinity due to the addition of acid or base is
+The seacarb function ppH calculates the changes in the carbonate chemistry during pH manipulations.
+The change in salinity due to the addition of acid or base is negligible.